About Oakes Farm

 Educational field trips, church and business groups

 Each year we host thousands of area school kids for fun and educational field trips.
-We also host many church and business groups, who enjoy coming out and having a good time together.
+We also host many church and business groups.

 The haunted maze